 - closed culture.

-in line with its general failure to adopt best practice education methods, Australia is one of the few countries in the world still building special schools.
-An innovative example best practice in inclusion found is Italy, which has legislated against segregated education.
+In line with its general failure to adopt best practice education methods, Australia is one of the few countries in the world still building special schools, Victoria is the most backward in this regard in the country.
+An innovative example of best practice in inclusion found is Italy, which has legislated against segregated education.

 Parents would benefit from reading about models of inclusive education in different countries, for example the SWiFT model.